DNTD-Dynamics/dntd-dynamics-website/content/lab-notes/radarguard/iwr6843aopevm-arrived-bringup-notes.md

 showToc: true
 ---

-The IWR6843AOPEVM arrived from DigiKey. $178.80.
-Smaller than expected — the antenna array is the whole top face of the board, which is the point.
+The IWR6843AOPEVM arrived.
+Smaller than expected — the antenna array sits out on a small arm off the main board.

 ## USB detection — immediate